- joshua at cs.rwth-aachen.de

 - +49 241 80 21203

-I am Joshua Moerman, a computer scientist.
-Starting from April 2019, I am a Post-Doc at the RWTH Aachen in the MOVES group.
-I am working on probabilistic programs as a member of the FRAPPANT project.
+I was Post-Doc at this chair since April 2019, where I was working on probabilistic programs as a member of the FRAPPANT project.

 Formerly, I was a PhD student at the Radboud University in Nijmegen at the Software Science department.
 Under supervision of Frits Vaandrager, Bas Terwijn, and Alexandra Silva I worked on nominal techniques and black box testing for automata learning.